The Road to Wellness

 Back on the street, I was overcome with a sense of relief.
 I was positively floaty.
 Mission accomplished!
 To celebrate, Doug and I stopped along the way at the outdoor annex of the ungrammatical Friedmans Restaurant (As a former copy editor, the lack of an apostrophe on their sign drives me nuts.)
 Since there is no inside dining now in New York City, restaurants have hastily constructed extensions for outside dining.
 This makeshift one reminded me of a sukkah for Sukkot, but it was airy and therefore healthier.
 Doug dug into a plate of vegetarian potstickers as I sat there with a cup of untouched coffee in a happy trance.

-When we left and crossed West 72nd Street, a popcorn truck shimmered like a mirage on the next corner.
+When we left and crossed West 72nd Street, the 1-800-Popcorn.com truck shimmered like a mirage on the next corner.
 The vendor had prices like Pastrami Queen down the block, with a large box of popcorn running $6.
-I hesitated, but the beneficent owner of the truck, David Gladstone, gave me a large box of unbuttered popcorn at a reduced price.
+I hesitated, but the beneficent owner of the truck, David Blackstone, gave me a large box of unbuttered popcorn at a reduced price.
 Another West 72nd Street angel!
 New York City was still magical, despite the pandemic.
 I wanted to throw my hat in the air like Mary Tyler Moore.

 I said goodbye to Doug, and went back to my apartment to shelter in place.
 That evening, I felt both giddy, and a little guilty that I had somehow mysteriously moved to the front of the line.
 That feeling would grow over the next few days, when I realized that I had no side effects whatsoever from the vaccine, not even a sore arm.
 But this was VE Day, and I was in a heightened state of Vaccination Elation.
 For the moment, I decided to enjoy my good fortune.
 I had a tasty box of popcorn for dinner and fell asleep, dreaming of my next dose.